Spare Parts List

 Take care to oil your tools and keep them functioning, as a ball of rust only makes matters worse at these moments of creative repair.

 Spare fluids are a must, so survey what all of the systems of your boat require.
-Steering fluid, oil, coolant, hydraulic or ATF for trim tabs etc. Have a funnel to maximize the placement of your limited supply of fluid.
+Steering fluid, oil, coolant, hydraulic or ATF for trim tabs, etc. Have a funnel to maximize the placement of your limited supply of fluid.

 Spare parts for your engine and fuel system may be practical.
 Belts and impellers are two commonly needed parts that can be changed at sea if you have the tools required.
 Primer bulbs for fuel lines can go bad and fuel filters can clog so carry extras of each.
 A spare primer bulb and hose can be rigged to pump fluids around in a pinch.

-Electrical issues can pop up at anytime, so carry an assortment of fuses for all applications.
+Electrical issues can pop up at any time, so carry an assortment of fuses for all applications.
 Look at the fuses in use and buy the appropriate spares.
 Wire strippers/crimpers and an assortment of connector options can help bypass corroded connector plugs or broken wires.
 You don’t need heat shrink for the quick fix, but make yourself go back later and fix the connections right with heat shrink or you will be repairing it again.
 A voltage tester never hurts, when chasing electrical problems.
-A length of assorted wire and jumper cables are not a bad idea either.
+A length of assorted wire and jumper cables is not a bad idea either.

 If you take the time to assemble these items, keep them dry and usable, and remember that you have them, you can patch your vessel up to get home on your own in many cases.
 For those times that you cannot, I recommend the very economical towing insurance offered by name brand carriers.
 Just make sure they operate in your local waters.

-Here is another must have tool and tips to prevent rust.
+Here is another must-have tool and tips to prevent rust.
 Bolt Cutter Tip